 We incurred \$26.5 million in acquired in-process research and development expenses during the year ended December 31, 2015.
 We incurred this cost in connection with the closing in September 2015 of the asset purchase agreement that we entered into with Potentia in September 2014, as we valued the 3,884,352 shares of our common stock that we issued to Potentia upon the closing at \$26.5 million.
-We allocated the entire purchase price to acquired in-process research and development.
-We had no acquired in-process research and development expenses during the year ended December 31, 2016.
+We allocated the entire purchase price to acquired in-process research and development expenses during the year ended December 31, 2016.